 - Or maybe you just want to improve yourself, learn how to coach yourself, and become a strong self-grower?

 As a soon-to-be or current professional in any field, your success depends on many behaviors, mindsets, skills, and knowledge.
 But more than that, you need to know how to learn, grow your ability to learn and coach yourself.

 In our soon-to-be-published book, we present the 50 professional characteristics that you’ll need to reach your goals.
 You likely have strengths in many of the characteristics.
 But you can always improve.
-Our approach is to first survey the strength of any of 35 risk factors that are the most common areas that impact your career.
+Our approach is to first survey the strength of any of the 35 risk factors that are the most common areas that impact your career.
 You’ll create a prioritized list of 6-12 risk factors to reduce over the next 6 to 12 months, each one involving strengthening 5 professional characteristics.

 In just a month you’ll have strengthened 10 professional characteristics and capable to more powerfully live your life.
 In the end, you’ll have transformed yourself into a self-grower and strong professional.

 Professionals are Life-Long Learners who are focused, highly motivated, responsible and take ownership of their own learning process.
 They are committed to their success towards their life vision through hard work, persistence, and self-efficacy.
 They seek challenges to develop self-growth: take risks to get outside their comfort zone, embrace failures, seek feedback and use self-assessment.
 In their efforts, they prepare, engage, and collaborate.

 They communicate, ask questions, think critically and write and share insights publicly.
 They effectively plan and prioritize to manage their time and resources and disciplined when working their plans.
 They approach each day positive and intellectually curious, and supportive of others.
 They apply their learning and expertise in new contexts by using higher order thinking to contextualize and generalize their knowledge to solve complex problems.
 They develop and grow without limit to realize their life vision and potential.